 Finally, to complete the classic vintage film look, Mono Fade adds vignetting.
 Not only does it help soften the edges, but also stylistically frame the captured scene.

-Like all of our presets, you can absolutely use Mono Fade preset as is, right out of the box.
-With any preset, you might need to make adjustments to accommodate your specific camera, settings, lighting and subject matter.
+You can absolutely use Mono Fade preset as is, right out of the box.
+With any preset, you might need to make adjustments to accommodate your specific camera, settings, lighting, and subject matter.

 - Entirely Adjustable